 Pattern Number of programmes

 Semester 2

-Trimester NIL
+Trin nester NIL

-Annual 5
+An nual 5

-1.3 Feedback from stakeholders (On all aspects) Alumni Parents Employers Students $\sqrt{}$ Mode of feedback : Online Manual √ Co-operating g schools (for PEI))
+1.3 Feedback from stake (On all aspects) holders Alumni [Parents Employers Students \checkmark

+Mode of feedba ck : Online Manual V Co-operating schools (for PEI)

-^{}Please provide an analysis of the feedback in the Annexure (Annexure-ii)
+Please provide an analysis of the feedback in the Annexure (Annexure-ii)

-- 1.4 Whether there is any revision/update of regulation or syllabi, if yes, mention their salient aspects. - 1.
-The College is affiliated to the West Bengal State University.
+1.4 Whether there is any revision/update of regulation or syllabi, if yes, mention their salient aspects.

+1. The College is affiliated to the West Bengal State University.
 Hence it has to follow the syllabus framed by the University.
 So update or revision is possible only by the University.
-However no recent changes have been made by the University. - 2.
-In the PG courses (in Chemistry & Botany) offered by the College, there is autonomy to frame the syllabus.
+However no recent changes have been made by the University.

+2. In the PG courses (in Chemistry & Botany) offered by the College, there is autonomy to frame the syllabus.
 There, occasional revision takes place from time to time.

-For example, 2 new Special Papers in PG Botany, namely, Plant Taxonomy & Phycology have been started from the current academic session. - 3.
-A six-month certificate course in Value Education & Indian Culture has been started from this academic year for UG students. - 1.5 Any new Department/Centre introduced during the year.
+3. A six-month certificate course in Communicative English has been started from this academic year for UG students.

+1.5 Any new Department/Centre introduced during the year.
 If yes, give details.

-A New Research Centre entitled 'Swami Vivekananda Research Centre for Multidisciplinary Research in Basic Sciences & Social Sciences' is to be set up in the institution as proposed by the affiliating University.
-Being convinced by the research work going on in the College for more than 20 years, the affiliating University has conferred the autonomy to select meritorious research scholars for Doctoral degree and to carry on the course work for Ph.D. and research in the College itself.
+A New Research Centre entitled 'Swami Vivekananda Research Centre for Multidisciplinary Research in Basic Sciences & Social Sciences' has started functioning from this session in the institution as proposed by the affiliating University.
+The College has conducted independent RET examination for Ph.D.
+Entrance.
+5 Research Scholars have enrolled themselves this year in the Dept. of Botany for pursuing their Ph.D.
+They are undergoing Course Work for Ph.D. in the College itself under the Research Centre.